nickyhajal/world-domination-summit/_content/foundation.md

 * Can the proposal be realistically completed in a year?
 * If part of a larger, long-term project, how does the proposal further the overall effort?
 * Does the applicant have the capacity to execute the proposed solution?
 If not, how will he/she prepare?

-<div class="foundation-criteria-sustainability foundation-criteria"></div>

-<p class="color-green">Sustainability</p>

-* How will the project involve and inspire others?
-* Without a scholarship, how does the applicant intend to move forward on the proposed solution?

 <a name="how-to-apply"></a>